Simi Hills: Fauna

 The Simi Hills is the principal, and much wider, of only two terrestrial wildlife corridors linking the coastal Santa Monica Mountains with the inland Santa Susana Mountains, Topatopa Mountains, and San Gabriel Mountains, all of the transverse ranges fauna community.
 The Simi Hills are a critical wildlife corridor linkage for the Santa Monica Mountains to these and other Transverse Ranges further east.
 The undeveloped native habitat provides routes that protect larger land wildlife of the Santa Monicas from genetic isolation.
-The Wallis Annenberg Wildlife Crossing is a proposed vegetated overpass spanning the Ventura Freeway at Liberty Canyon in Agoura Hills, California.
+The Wallis Annenberg Wildlife Crossing is a vegetated overpass spanning the Ventura Freeway under construction at Liberty Canyon in Agoura Hills.

 Large sections of the Simi Hills are protected by parks and open space preserves.
 The Santa Susana Field Laboratory property, a crucial wildlife corridor to the Santa Susanas, has been proposed for public open space parkland after the closed site's cleanup completion.

-The population of red-legged frogs is small and isolated, and was impacted by the Woolsey Fire swept through the area in November 2018.
+The population of red-legged frogs is small and isolated, and was impacted by the Woolsey Fire that swept through the area in November 2018, as were thirteen mountain lions, two of whom (P-64 and P-74) died.